PokemonGoMap/RocketMap/docs/extras/Speed-Scanning.md

 > SpeedScan has been running for days, but the TTH found is still about 99%.
 Why doesn't it find 100% of the TTH?

 There appear to be some rare spawns that are not simple 15, 30, or 60 minute spawns.
 These spawns may have hidden times or not end with a TTH period.
 Also, as the possible window for where the TTH could be gets smaller, the time for a worker to scan that location also becomes smaller, so it takes longer to hit the window and find the TTH.
-In any case, even without the TTH, once the overall TTH complete percent is high, most spawns are scanned within a few minutes of spawning.

 > Does Speed Scan still find new spawns even if TTH complete percent is less than 100%?